pedestal/pedestal/app/docs/design-spec.md

   relative to other components.
 Sometimes components will run in the same address space as other components and sometimes they will not
+- As much as possible, we should be able to choose to user or not use channels.
+All core functionality should be implemented outside of channel code.
+Helper functions can be provided which add channels on top to the core interface.

 An example of the third point is that we may run some components in a web worker and others in the main JavaScript thread.
 We may also run